Hamburg, South Carolina: Early years

 The founder of Hamburg, Henry Shultz, was a parvenu until his origin was discovered in 2016 by Jürgen Möller.
 Born in Germany in 1776 as Klaus Hinrich Klahn, Shultz arrived in Augusta in 1806 as a simple day worker.
 But, by 1813, the business dealings of Shultz had elevated him to a position capable of building a long-lasting bridge across the Savannah River, a feat which one of the wealthiest South Carolinian of the 1790s, Wade Hampton I, had failed to accomplish on two previous occasions.

 Shultz would go on to become a leading citizen in the city of Augusta, owning part of the Steamboat Company of Georgia as well as a wharf in Augusta.
 But, like many bank owners (Shultz used his bridge to back a bank which he called the Bridge Bank) in the 1810s, Shultz issued paper currency which led to his bankruptcy during the Panic of 1819.
 After being sued by his creditors, the Georgia state officials seized the Augusta Bridge from Shultz.

 Shultz felt slighted by the city of Augusta and purchased a swath of land opposite the Savannah River which had previously been owned by Chickasaw indians in order to compete with the city.
 The following year, Shultz sought and procured loans from the South Carolina General Assembly to improve inland navigation between the town and Charleston.
 On top of this, the General Assembly exempted all taxable property within the town from taxation for five years.

 Shultz established a second bank, the Bank of Hamburg, in 1823, backed by his Hamburg property which "faded into oblivion" within two years.
 Ten years later, a decade bank was founded with support from the General Assembly.
 This second iteration became one of the best-known banks in the country, reliable enough to be used by many families to pay colleges in the North.
 The establishment of the second bank coincided with the decline of the South Carolina wagon trade.
 From 1819 to 1823, the trade shrunk to one-fourth its former size as steamboats became the cheaper form of transportation for upcountry harvests.
 The emergence of steamboats led Hamburg and other towns strategically located at the fall lines of major rivers such as Camden and Columbia to become economically important for the first time.

 During his American tour as 'Guest of the Nation', the Marquis de Lafayette visited Hamburg on March 24, 1825.
 In a book recounting their trip, Lafayette's secretary wrote that Lafayette was invited to visit "a sort of prodigy", a "village called Hamburg", which was "not yet two years old and its port was already filled with vessels."

+Slave market

+Slave trading was banned in Georgia so planters crossed the Savannah River to purchase in Hamburg until the repeal of the anti-trading law in 1856.